mattbasta/webraft/README.md

 ## Assumptions

 - WebRaft assumes that message delivery is guaranteed.
 If your transport doesn't make that guarantee, you must implement your own means of retrying messages and verifying delivery.
-- If the callback to the `apply` event is called with an error, the same `apply` event will be called again when the next log is to be committed.
-If the nature of your implementation requires that a log entry not just be marked as committed but rather be applied to the state machine on a majority of nodees, you should implement your own means of retrying indefinitely rather than calling the callback with an error.
+- The callback for the `apply` event should ONLY be called after the log entry has been fully committed.
+Calling it before the data has been fully persisted can result in data loss in certain edge cases, and nobody wants that.
+- The callback for the `refresh` event should ONLY be called after the state has been fully fetched an populated from persistent storage.
+Do not use a cached version of the state.
+If you call the callback too early, it can cause race conditions that may overwrite state and cause data loss.